 Written by Cece Meng and illustrated by Ellen Shi, this picture book is full of laughs but packs a major message.
 Mama wishes on a shooting star for world peace, but she sneezes and instead ends up wishing for world pizza!
 And world pizza comes, to the valleys and the desserts, smallest towns and to the homeless, pizza rains from the sky.
 Pizza changes the heart of the bully, it is the great equalizer of cultures and palates, everyone agrees, pizza is the best!
 Does mom get her wish after all?
 A very relatable and unique way to get kids to think globally.

 I Am Gandhi

-Parents are no doubt already familiar with Brad Meltzer's Ordinary People Who Change the World series—early reader books aimed at teaching children about some of the most important people in history.
-I Am Gandi, illustrated by Christopher Eliopoulos, takes us back to when Gandhi was a child.
+The latest release in Brad Meltzer's Ordinary People Who Change the World series, and I Am Gandhi, illustrated by Christopher Eliopoulos, takes us back to when Gandhi was a child.
 "Today, people call me strong...I wasn't always that way."
 Shy, introverted, and not even a great student, his sense of justice was strong.
 Eventually, he learned to change the world, in spite of all the obstacles in his way.
-We promise even parents will learn something new about this great leader, who inspires us with the gentle-but-fierce way he changed the world.
-Ages: 5-8, $13.18.
-(Releases Oct.
-3)
+A beautiful story and a reminder of compassion in the season of giving.

 Will you read any of these books to your kiddos?
 What inspires you?